In this blog, Josephine Haagen shares her top six tips for making research accessible.

 3. Add alternative text to images

-A significant step to make visuals accessible is to attach alternative text (alt text) that describes its contents.
+A significant step to making visuals accessible is to attach alternative text (alt text) that describes its contents.

 Alt text helps people who can’t see the screen understand what’s important about the image you’re including – good alt text is succinct and accurate; it presents all the relevant information that would be gathered from someone seeing the image for themselves.